-If you want to disable the message displayed by the DOS extender when it starts up then set the DOS4G environment variable as follows:
+Whenever a PC hosted tool starts up a message is displayed by the DOS extender.
+If you want to disable this message then set the DOS4G environment variable as follows:

-set DOS4G=quiet
+C>set DOS4G=quiet

 See section C.3.1 for more details.